Northern Spain and the Camino de Santiago

 It's dominated by an awe-inspiring Gothic cathedral — designed by French architects in the 13th century, with its lacy spires added by German architects in the 14th.

 The ornate exterior is matched by its lavish and brightly lit interior.
 In Spain, the final flowering of the Gothic age was the elaborate Plateresque style.

-This sumptuous chapel, marks the tomb of a regional governor and his wife under a brilliant star-shaped vault, is striking for its gracefulness and femininity.
+This sumptuous chapel marks the tomb of a regional governor and his wife under a brilliant star-shaped vault.
+It's striking for its gracefulness and femininity.